rahulrama/cybersource-oauth-samples-node/README.md

 See examples here for node.js (app.js line 69 & 70).
 Regardless of your client you will generally associate the certificate and private key with your HTTP Request object similar to this sample.

-## Becoming a CyberSource Partner
+## Becoming a Cybersource Partner
-Once you have successfully tried the sample application you can contact CyberSource to become a registered software partner and retrieve your partner credentials.
+Once you have successfully tried the sample application you can contact Cybersource to become a registered software partner and retrieve your partner credentials.